lucasglanville/and_theyre_off_backend/README.md

 Welcome to AND THEY'RE OFF, a data-science project that combines futuristic deep-learning techniques with the age-old sport of horse racing.
 Our team set out to create an innovative model capable of forecasting the profitability of each horse in any given Flat Handicap race.
-We've replaced gut-feelings, intuition, and useless tips from Dave down the pub with a reliable long-term strategy in the marketplace.
-Forget Dave, we've brought you the power of Neural Networks!

 ### Using Neural Networks to analyse historic horse-racing data